Luka Doncic's Message To Kyrie Irving Before $126 Million Deal

-Dallas Mavericks' superstar Luka Doncic had a little something to do with Kyrie Irving committing to the team on a 3-year, $126 million contract, according to Mavs reporter Tim McMahon.
+Dallas Mavericks superstar Luka Doncic had a little something to do with Kyrie Irving committing to the team on a three-year, $126 million contract, according to Tim McMahon of ESPN.
 Before NBA free agency opened Friday, Doncic spoke with Irving and told him one thing: “We need you back.”

 The size of Irving's new contract came as a surprise in the first hour of free agency.
 There didn't appear to be a large market for the eight-time All-Star.
 Irving's off-court distractions and his injury history turned many teams away from the 31-year-old.
 However, the Mavs pulled the trigger on Irving's new contract very fast — and in a big way.